 - a.
 Catering and Cleaning risk assessments and training is required for every item of catering and cleaning equipment, as well as for manual handling, slips and trips and the control of substances hazardous to health (COSHH).
-Induction and refresher training covers risk assessments, protective equipment and safety notices. - b.
+Induction and refresher training cover risk assessments, protective equipment and safety notices.
+The catering at Lucton School is contracted out and they should take the lead where they are responsible for their operations. - b.
 Caretaking and Security risk assessments cover every room, laboratory, stairs, corridor and emergency exit in the entire school, (including boarding houses).
 Particular emphasis in training is given to minimising the risk of both fire and to security by adhering to good practice.
 Risk assessments also cover manual handling, working at heights, and asbestos.
 Induction and refresher training covers risk assessments, protective equipment and safety notices. - c.
-Maintenance risk assessments and training is required for every tool and item of equipment, as well as for manual handling, slips and trips, working at height, lone working, asbestos, control of contractors on site, electricity, gas, water, swimming pool maintenance and the control of substances hazardous to health (COSHH).
-Induction and refresher training covers risk assessments, safe working practices, communication and health and safety notices and protective equipment. - d.
+Maintenance risk assessments and training is required for every group of tools and items of equipment, as well as for manual handling, slips and trips, working at height, lone working, asbestos, control of contractors on site, electricity, gas, water, swimming pool maintenance and the control of substances hazardous to health (COSHH).
+Induction and refresher training cover risk assessments, safe working practices, communication and health and safety notices and protective equipment.
+A system of Tool Box Talks should be adopted. - d.
 Grounds risk assessments and training is required for every tool and piece of machinery, as well as for manual handling, slips and trips, working at height, lone working, use of pesticides, storage of flammables and COSHH.
 Induction and refresher training covers risk assessments, protective equipment and safety notices. - e.
 Office staff risk assessments are required for the display screen equipment and cables used by those staff (primarily office-based) who spend the majority of their working day in front of a screen.